MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

      ![Keyboard settings](images/kbd.png)

-     - Use the trackpad to navigate and select options, and use the onscreen keyboard for tasks like searching the Microsoft Store:
+     The following example shows the trackpad, which is useful to navigate and select options.
+The onscreen keyboard is being used to search the Microsoft Store:

      ![Using the trackpad](images/store.png)